tspascoal/gei-basic-scripts/README.md

 - admin:org
 - repo

-See you how can configure GitHub CLIg [here](https://cli.github.com/manual/#configuration)
+See you how can configure GitHub CLI [here](https://cli.github.com/manual/#configuration)

 call `export.sh` to generate two archives that GEI can use to import a repo into GHEC.